sperrye/LS-Synthesis/README.md

 `[GET] /items`
  * Returns an array of all of the items stored on the server.
 This will start as an empty array.
+ * The items that will be returned will only have their `id` property and `name` property.

-`[POST] /new-item`
+`[POST] /items`
  * Accepts an object that will be saved on the server.
- * Should have an `id` property that contains a unique `id` for the item.
-This will NOT work if you do not provide an `id` property spelled exactly that way.
+ * It's `id` property will be generated automatically on the server.
+ * It must have a `name` property.

 `[GET] /items:id`
  * Will retrieve a previously saved item that has a matching `id`.
-The `id` can be of any type.
+This will return the complete item object with all of its properties.

 ### Notes/Hints
+ * All objects should have a `name` property.
+The server will automatically generate an `id`.
+If you would like this property to be something other than `name` then you can change it on line 21 in `server.js`.  (`name: item.name` could be change to `someDifferentPropertyName: item.someDifferentPropertyName`)
+ * The `id` is generated on the server.
+Do not pass in an `id`, if you do it will be overwritten.
  * This is pretty open ended.
 Be creative and have fun with what you build.
-The API can store objects with any number of properties so long as the objects each have a unique `id` property.
+The API can store objects with any number of properties.
- * If you try to post an item that matches an existing item's `id` then you will overwrite the existing item.
  * If your server gets into a weird state you can restart it.
+None of the information on the server is being saved to disk so a simple restart will wipe it clean.